hendraraman/mini_project_2024/README.md

 In Level 1, players must complete a game coded in Pygame to progress further.
 Here's a screenshot of the game:
 ![image](https://github.com/hendraraman/mini_project_2024/assets/90880440/81abb169-8b83-4d8e-b233-11ee47513467)

+## Computer Vision Integration

+One of the unique features of the Pygame game is the integration of computer vision technology.
+Players can use hand gestures to control the character's actions, such as jumping or performing special moves.

+The game utilizes computer vision to detect and recognize specific hand gestures captured through the player's webcam.
+This innovative control mechanism adds an extra layer of immersion and interactivity to the gameplay experience.

+To enable hand gesture recognition, the game leverages the mediapipe and opencv (computer vision library).
+The library processes the video feed from the player's webcam in real-time, identifying hand movements and translating them into corresponding actions within the game.

+For example, when the player raises their hand and performs a swiping motion, the algorithm recognizes this gesture and triggers the character to jump.
+Similarly, other gestures can be mapped to different actions, allowing for a more natural and intuitive way of controlling the game.